uol-soc-teachingrepos/COMP2421-Numerical-Computation/ws/ws06_guide.md

 2. Work through part c implementations.
 Encourage students to volunteer solutions
 3. Ensure students understand how to plot in `matplotlib` ensuring that you add labels to the axes (code in Q6).

-I'll drop print outs (worksheet, solutions, this guide) on Friday.